-This Report is the Environmental, Social and Governance ("ESG") report of China Medical & HealthCare Group Limited (the "Company", together with its subsidiaries the "Group", "we", "us" or "our").
-The content focuses on the Group's commitment, practice and performance in regards to ESG in 2021.
+The board of directors of the Company (the "Board") presents the report (the "Report") of Environmental, Social and Governance ("ESG") of the Company (together with its subsidiaries, the "Group") for the year ended 31 December 2022 (the "Year").
+The content of this Report focuses on the Group's commitment, practice and performance in regards to ESG for the Year.